 The pandemic has had a significant impact upon public transport passenger numbers and has reversed the previous long-term trend of growth in patronage on the rail network.
-The longer-term implications of this are currently uncertain but in the short-term there is likely to be some consolidation around the rail industry.
+The longer-term implications of this are currently uncertain but in the short-term there is likely to be some changes around the rail industry as different travel demand patterns emerge.
 However, enhancing and extending rail based services within the region is still regarded as a fundamental component of the strategy as a viable public transport alternative will be essential to encourage modal shift and facilitate decarbonisation and network efficiency.